-A good way of seeing Christchurch is to use the classic 1960's open top bus.You have a choice of a 1 hour or a 3 hour tour.The tour comes with an excellent commentary.
+Our time in Christchurch was limited to a day and a half as we were leaving Christchurch in the afternoon for a flight to Sydney.With this in mind decided that a easy way of seeing something of Christchurch was on a bus tour,useing the classic 1960's open top bus.You have a choice of a 1 hour or a 3 hour tour.The tour comes with an excellent commentary.

 We found the tour quite emotional as the amount of damage and destruction was far worse than we realised.However, the New Zealand people have big plans for Christchurch and in time to come it should be a magnificent city.